-"People to be loved" book review
+Review: "People to be loved" by Preston Sprinkle

 Preston Sprinkle (don’t you just love that name!?), is an author, teacher, and speaker with a PhD in New Testament.
 He’s written a gem of a book called ‘People to be Loved.’